sc-ventures/cloudbreak-documentation/docs/common/clusters-manage.md

 </div>

 ### Retry a cluster

+When a stack provisioning or cluster creation failure occurs, the "retry" option allows you to resume the process from the last failed step.

-In some cases the cause of a failed stack provisioning or cluster creation can be eliminated with manual intervention.
-After corrections were made, the operation can be continuted where it left off.
+In some cases the cause of a failed stack provisioning or cluster creation can be eliminated by simply retrying the process.
+For example, in case of a temporary network outage, a retry should be successful.
+In other cases, a manual modification is required before a retry can succeed.
+For example, if you are using a custom image but some configuration is missing, causing the process to fail, you must log in to the machine and fix the issue; Only after that you can retry the the process.

+Only failed stack or cluster creations can be retried.
+A retry can be initiated any number of times on a failed creation process.

-To retry a cluster, follow these steps.
+To retry provisioning a failed stack or cluster, follow these steps.

-> Only failed stack or cluster creations are retryable.
+**Steps**

 1. Browse to the cluster details.

 2. Click **Actions** and select **Retry**.

+    Only failed stack or cluster creations can be retried, so the option is only available in these two cases.

-3. Click **Yes** to confirm
+3. Click **Yes** to confirm.

     The operation continues from the last failed step.
-A retry can be initiated any number of times on a failed creation process.

 ### Resize a cluster